 Details

-The Venus's Tit tomato is an elongated type variety ending with a point, ideal for a mid-season harvest.
-Its fruits, weighing between 80 and 100 grams, are characterized by a firm, dense and slightly floury flesh, with a slight acidity.
-Their juicy texture and pleasant sweet flavor are very appreciated, and they contain few seeds.
-Versatile in the kitchen, this yellow tomato is perfect for salads, coulis, purees, or even eaten raw or dried for a touch of sweetness in your dishes.
+The Venus Nipple tomato is an elongated variety with a pointed tip, ideal for mid-season harvesting.
+Its fruits, weighing between 80 and 100 grams, are characterized by firm, dense, and slightly floury flesh with a slight acidity.
+Their juicy texture and pleasantly sweet flavor are highly appreciated, and they contain few seeds.
+Versatile in the kitchen, this yellow tomato is perfect for salads, coulis, purées, or even eaten raw or dried for a touch of sweetness in your dishes.

 Mid-season, elongated variety, fruits weighing 80 to 100g.